Benxamin/bertrand-recipes/Cinnamon Rolls.md

 - Rest of the warm milk
 - 3 Cups Flour, a few tablespoons at a time until you have some bulk.

-Dough should be quite soft and yellow.
+After all the flour is worked-in, the Dough should be quite soft and yellow, almost tacky.

+## 2. Proof 90 Minutes

+- Scrape/pour the Dough into Large Glass or Earthenware Bowl and cover with a Tea Towel.
+- Place covered Bowl into oven or microwave with a container of hot water for humidity.
+- Leave to raise for 90 minutes.

-## 2. Rolls
+## 3. Rolls

+- Gently punch down dough.
+- Scrape out onto floured surface.
+- Roll out to a large rectangle.

+- Cover with Caramel mix
+- Roll
+- SliceDough Log into individual rolls and place in buttered 18 x 9" pan.

+## 4. Second Proof 60 Minutes

+- Then bake 350°F for 25 minutes or until golden brown on top.

-## 3. Glaze, Frosting or Syrup
+## 5. Glaze, Frosting or Syrup

 ### Glaze